msdavid/fiji/docs/functional-specs.md

 - **Event History:** Access to records of past events.
 - **Participation Reports:** Data on attendance and volunteer involvement.

+#### 4.4.5.
+Recurrent Events
+- **Defining Recurrence:**
+    - Users with appropriate permissions will be able to mark an event as recurrent during creation or editing.
+    - Recurrence options will include:
+        - **Frequency:** Daily, Weekly, Monthly.
+        - **Interval:** e.g., every 1 day/week/month, or every 2 days/weeks/months.
+        - **For Weekly:** Selection of specific days of the week (e.g., Monday, Wednesday).
+        - **For Monthly:** Selection of a specific day of the month (e.g., the 15th).
+(Advanced monthly patterns like "3rd Tuesday of the month" will be considered for future enhancements).
+        - **End Condition:** The recurrence can end either after a specific number of occurrences or on a particular date.
+- **Instance Generation and Display:**
+    - The system will automatically generate individual event instances based on the defined recurrence rule, up to a configurable future horizon (e.g., 12 months).
+    - Recurring events and their individual instances will be clearly marked in event lists and calendar views.
+    - Users will be able to view all instances belonging to a recurring series.
+- **Participation in Recurring Events:**
+    - Volunteers will sign up for, and withdraw from, individual instances of a recurring event.
+Enrolling in one instance will not automatically enroll them in the entire series.
+- **Modifying Recurring Events:**
+    - Changes to the recurrence rule or common details of the main "template" event will prompt an option to update all future instances that have not been individually modified (exceptions).
+    - Modifying a single instance (e.g., changing its time, description, or location) will mark that instance as an exception.
+It will retain its unique changes and will not be overridden by subsequent template modifications for those specific fields.
+- **Deleting Recurring Events:**
+    - Deleting the main "template" event will prompt an option to delete all future instances that have not been individually modified.
+    - Deleting a single instance will only remove that specific occurrence.

 ### 4.5.
 Working Group Management
 - **Creation and Management:** Tools for creating and defining working groups.
 - **Assignments:** Assigning volunteers to specific working groups.